Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/Distributed Governance Implementation Plan.md

 ### Divergent period (T/3mins)
 Element: Explore / Generate
 - Involved discussion around the projects that can be broadly be considered 'epics'
-- Time keeper senses the room an elects to move things on or keep an eye on the time for an appropriate moment
+- Time keeper senses the room an elects to move things on or keep an eye on the time for an appropriate moment to usher things on

 ### Emergent period (T/3mins)
-Element: Translate / Deepen
+Element: Translate / Deepen / Determine
-- Relaxed discussion around the nuance of these larger 'epics' around the liminal space it occupies between domains.
+- Relaxed discussion around the nuance of these larger 'epics' around the liminal space it occupies between and across domains.
-- Time keeper senses the room an elects to move things on or keep an eye on the time for an appropriate moment
+- Time keeper senses the room an elects to move things on or keep an eye on the time for an appropriate moment to usher things on

 ### Convergent period (T/3mins)
 Element: Select / Decide
-- Deciding which domains which are accountable and responsible to eachother on given 'epics'
+- Deciding the domains which are accountable and responsible to eachother on given 'epics'
 - [meeting evaluation](https://patterns.sociocracy30.org/evaluate-meetings.html): reflect on your interactions, celebrate successes and share suggestions for improvement